 ☐ The recording in the distributed ledger must be in the name of an account holder (Article.
 L. 211-4, paragraph 1) whereas, by nature, addresses in a blockchain are pseudonyms and not by name.
 The company must therefore choose between (i) keeping a record of the match between the addresses in the distributed ledger and the identities and (ii) using a software "overlay" that makes it possible to verify the identity of the owners of the addresses.
 Several start-ups are developing products aimed at resolving the issue of identity and KYC on public blockchains, for the case of security tokens.
 The effective identification of owners of securities is essential, in particular for sending the information required by company law (for example, notice to attend general meetings). ☐ Companies whose securities are registered in a distributed ledger may have included clauses restricting the assignability of securities in their articles of association.
 However, on a public blockchain, a transaction only requires the possession of the private key corresponding to the address.
 It is therefore also necessary to integrate a software overlay or to establish smart contracts to prevent the conduct of transactions involving securities registered in the distributed ledger in breach of the articles of association. ☐ In parallel with the development of regulated security tokens (for example, the issue of Bitbonds in Germany), hybrid crypto-assets with characteristics similar to those of financial instruments are sometimes issued outside all legal frameworks, by taking advantage of the rigidity of the legal categories.
 Each token must be analysed on a case-by-case basis to determine its legal qualification.
 The AMF's services consider that once the token grants financial rights, the corresponding financial flows of which are paid to the holder of the security by the issuer or a related entity, it can be qualified as a security within the meaning of MiFID.
 The fact that the token adds a right of a non-financial nature to a financial right does not remove the qualification that applies to the financial right.
-In any event, a case-by-case analysis of the rights granted by the token in question must be performed to enable the qualification of the token. ☐ The prohibition on French simplified joint-stock companies (SAS) carrying out a public offering: security token offerings (STO) commonly corresponds to a public offering of financial securities made by an issuer without an intermediary.
+In any event, a case-by-case analysis of the rights granted by the token in question must be performed to enable the qualification of the token. ☐ The prohibition on French simplified joint-stock companies (SAS) carrying out a security token offerings (STO), e.g a public offering of financial securities made by the issuer on the Internet without using a regulated intermediary authorised to provide crowdfunding investment services.
 An STO is usually carried out by a young company (start-up) to finance its growth on the model of initial coin offerings.
-It communicates its needs to the public, which decides whether or not to contribute to the funding campaign.
-The company that wishes to
+It communicates its financing needs to the public, which decides whether or not to contribute to the funding campaign.
+The company that wishes to carry out an STO is sometimes not very structured and often has limited resources.